Purpose driven learning at work.

 How it works

-DSAs User Experience Design Accelerator Track is developed for SME and Startup digital product organisations looking to upskill their creative talent.
-Early professional design researchers, information architects and user interface designers join the Co-op Track students to foster an interdisciplinary cohort of learners for 12 weeks.
+DSAs User Experience Design Accelerator Track is developed for SME and Startup digital product organisations looking to upskill their creative talent of professional practice as early professional design researchers, information architects and user interface designers.

 My designers, after completing this 12 week course, are now stronger in design, more assertive and more business oriented.
 This was definitely worth the investment.
 Feel free to contact me at email@example.com if you want to learn more about it”.